 Worst Things For Your Health—According to Doctors

 You're about to read the ultimate list of the Worst Things for Your Health.
 The "best" part about this "worst" list?
-Nearly everything on it is preventable—and The Remedy tells you how.
+Nearly everything on it is preventable—and Eat This, Not That!
+Health tells you how.

 The Problem: Obesity

 There's one thing most of the worst things for your health have in common: being obese doesn't help.
 "From cancer to diabetes to heart disease, obesity increases the risk and severity of these medical conditions," says John Magaña Morton, MD, a Yale Medicine obesity expert and division chief of bariatric and minimally invasive surgery.
 "When you add in that obesity decreases the effectiveness of medical treatment and raises the risk of complications during treatment, obesity is by far the most consequential health condition we have."